-"Spectacular" (concerti): Hailed by the international press as a singer "on a par level with history's very greatest" (Mundo Clásico) with a "breathtaking top register" (Abendzeitung) and "stunning ease" (concerti), German soprano Sarah Traubel has emerged as one of the most fascinating vocal artists in Europe.
-This year sees her collaborating with world-leading ensembles and conductors in a diverse repertoire ranging from sacred music by Bach, Händel and Pergolesi, to Mozart's Contessa in Le Nozze di Figaro, to Wagner, Strauss and Mahler.
+"Spectacular" (concerti) – „Magnetic stage presence“ (Operaworld): Hailed by the international press as a singer with a "breathtaking top register" (Abendzeitung) and "stunning ease" (concerti), German soprano Sarah Traubel has emerged as one of the most fascinating vocal artists in Europe.